The Initial Hearing And Temporary Orders

 Do You Need to File For Temporary Orders?

 If you are not able to agree on, while the case is pending, who will be staying in the marital residence, who will be paying the financial obligations, what temporary spousal maintenance may be necessary, what temporary child support may be or what the temporary parenting time schedule will be, you may want to consider filing for temporary orders.

-Prior to filing for temporary orders, we recommend you meet with an experienced family law attorney.
+Prior to filing for temporary orders, we recommend you meet with an attorney experienced in family law.
 With the assistance of an attorney you may be able to avoid the need for temporary orders by reaching an agreement.
 While temporary orders are sometimes necessary, they are costly because they require a temporary orders hearing which is essentially a shorter version of a final trial.
 Requiring preparation and an evidentiary hearing.
 If you would like to schedule a consultation with one of our experienced family law attorneys, call us at 480-307-6800 or use our online form.

 What is The Process for Requesting Temporary Orders?